 Now at the age of 60, Stacy continues to work as an artist, author, and activist.
 His published work has been seen in Lodestar Quarterly, Black Arts Quarterly, New American Writing, and Foglifter, just to name a few.

 Throughout his life, Stacy was building toward helping others, even when he didn’t know it.
-His hard work and dedication is responsible for helping change the perspective of both those on the inside of the LGBT community, as well as those on the outside.
+His hard work and dedication is responsible for helping change the perspective of both those on the inside of the LGBTQ community, as well as those on the outside.

 It is evident when looking back on Stacy’s life and careers that he has continually fought for equality and fairness for transgender people.
 It is because of his patience and determination that he has seen the successes in his life.
 And with such drive and compassion, there is certainly more success to follow.